 YouTube live-streaming: How does it work?

-From what we can tell, YouTube live-streaming will be an entirely mobile experience.
-That means it will be baked right into the YouTube mobile app.
-There won't be a new, single-purpose app just for live-streaming.
+Live-streaming has been baked right into the YouTube mobile app, so there's no need to download a separate, single-purpose app just for live-streaming.
 For instance, YouTube has an app called Creator Studio that makes it easier for creators to manage their channel on the go.
 They can check their latest stats, respond to comments, and get notifications.

 There's also an app called Capture that lets creators start recording in a snap, then edit, and share videos of any length right from their phones.
 Unlike these functions, YouTube live-streaming won't get its own app.
 You won’t need to open anything else, at all.
 You'll just hit a big red capture button right in the corner of the YouTube app, then take or select a thumbnail photo, and broadcast live.